How Organic Moringa Seed Oil helps to fight different Skin Problems

 Moringa has a long list of benefits for the hair and scalp in addition to its many skin benefits.
 Some of the hair benefits you enjoy include its ability to intensely moisturize the scalp when used as a massage oil.
 When you apply the oil to the hair, working it from tips to roots, it strengthens the hair, working its way into the actual shaft of the hair.

 The Moringa oil can prevent and treat babies' Cradle Cap.
-This is a review that we received from one of our customers posted on our FB page:
+This is a review with before and after image that we received from one of our customers posted on our FB page:

 Is Moringa oil good for hair growth?
 It combats dandruff and split ends while adding lots of nutrients, and this makes it perfect for encouraging growth.
 Unfortunately, it won't bring back hair to a bald head.